Democratic White House candidates make their pitch at Iowa dinner

 “Anyone who comes on this stage and tells you to dream small and give up early is not going to lead our party to victory,” she said.

 The decades-old dinner gave candidates a chance to showcase their grassroots support and organizational muscle, packing the hall with cheering, chanting supporters who tried to drown out their rivals.
+Buttigieg appeared to have the biggest and most boisterous crowd of supporters, followed closely by Warren.

 The event, previously known as the Jefferson-Jackson dinner, is most famous for a 2007 speech and display of organizational muscle from Barack Obama that helped launch him past rival Hillary Clinton to victory in Iowa and ultimately to the White House in 2008.

 In 2003, John Kerry’s speech helped him right his struggling campaign and begin a comeback that ultimately made him the Democratic nominee before he lost the election in 2004 to Republican President George W. Bush.
-In 1975, little-known Jimmy Carter began his run to the White House with a victory in an informal straw poll held at the dinner.

-A steady, cold rain dampened but did not extinguish the enthusiasm of supporters outside the arena before the dinner, with many arriving in the early morning hours to set up signs and begin chanting at passing cars and pedestrians.
+A cold rain dampened but did not extinguish the enthusiasm of supporters outside the arena before the dinner, with many arriving in the early morning hours to set up signs and begin chanting at passing cars and pedestrians.

 Sanders led what his campaign said was a crowd of more than 1,500 on a “March to End Corporate Greed” outside the event.
 Buttigieg brought in singer-songwriter Ben Harper for a rally before his supporters paraded to the hall with a marching band.